SanVidurath/ClothifyStoreLA/README.md

 ## Overview

-ClothifyStore is a Point of Sale (POS) system designed specifically for fashion shops.
-Built using JavaFX, it provides an intuitive graphical user interface (GUI) that simplifies sales transactions, inventory management, and customer tracking.
+This is a Point of Sale (POS) application designed specifically for fashion shops.
+Built using JavaFX, it provides an intuitive graphical user interface (GUI) that simplifies sales transactions, inventory management, and order tracking.
 The system follows the Layered Architecture, ensuring a clean separation of concerns and maintainability.

 ## Enhancements & Design Patterns
 * **Layered Architecture** - increased scalability, maintainability and modularity